MyosQ/MyosQ.github.io/_posts/2023-05-29-Antifragile.markdown

 This is like a generator, Taleb explains.
 The full book can be seen as a derivation of that sentence.
 But the reader, to understand and appriciate it, will have to read the entire book.

-The way I want to write this text is: I will list the idea's that had the biggest impact on me and that I carry with me after having read this book.
+The way I want to write this text is as follows: I will list the idea's that had the biggest impact on me and that I carry with me after having read this book.
 Also, how I implement them.
-So here it goes.

 <h1>The Antifragile human body</h1>